PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 Future Development

-PHP-QA-CI continues to evolve with the PHP ecosystem.
+PHP-QA-CI keeps evolving with the PHP ecosystem.
 Current development focuses on:

 • Support for newer PHP versions as they're released